JackJack3231/V0-Auxiliary-Fan/README.md

 - [97x33mm](/ducts/9733/)
 - [120x32mm](/ducts/12032/)

-There also are ducts that target their airflow 3mm lower than the MiniSB for people using higher flow toolheads where the nozzle sits slightly lower in the [UHF Folder](ducts/_UHF/)
+There also are ducts that target their airflow 3 mm lower than the MiniSB for people using higher flow toolheads where the nozzle sits slightly lower in the [UHF Folder](ducts/_UHF/). **This is not required for High-Flow setups that don't change the nozzle height like chirpy's [Rapid Burner](https://github.com/chirpy2605/voron/tree/main/V0/Rapid_Burner)**.

 ### Warning about Tolerances

 There seems to be quite a bit of variance in the exact mounting hole patterns on these blower fans, especially the larger ones.
 So you could run into compatibility issues and need to adjust the model in CAD.
-I used GDSTIME fans for all my tests so these should work.
+I used GDSTIME fans for all my tests, so these should work.

-Additionally the width of the slots on the MakerBeamXL or LDO Extrusions can vary a lot.
-These generally are specced at 3-3.2mm wide.
-The ducts were designed with a 3.2mm thick part that slots into the extrusion.
+Additionally, the width of the slots on the MakerBeamXL or LDO Extrusions can vary a lot.
+These generally are specced at 3-3.2 mm wide.
+The ducts were designed with a 3.2 mm thick part that slots into the extrusion.
 This was made to ensure a snug fit, however on some frames it could be very difficult/impossible to slot in.
 So either you can just print it and sand down the bottom part if needed or measure your frame before printing and adjust in CAD for the measured slot thickness.

 ### Overhang Test

-For Comparision Pictures of the cooling Performance check the [Overhang Tests](/docs/OverhangTests.md) Document.
+For Comparison Pictures of the cooling Performance check the [Overhang Tests](/docs/OverhangTests.md) Document.
 These are currently outdated as they use the old ducts from before the R1 Release.

 ## Print Settings